Aussieforks/aussieforks-modpack/README.md

 A: Mostly because of the descriptions of each mod included.
 The rationale for this is: Firstly that I have tried to give a nice overview of all the mods so you can understand what each one does.
 Secondly, some of the mods included don't have READMEs and really needed a bit of an explanation.

 ## Mods and modpacks included

-### advboats
-A mod that adds 'advanced boats'.
-The boats can be piloted like ordinary boats but their route can be recorded.
-After it is recorded, it will continuously play back.
-It was more of an early experiment by gpcf and is now superseded by the ferries from linetrack.

-* Mod author: gpcf

 ### advprofiler (optional)
 An 'advanced profiler' tool.
 This is mainly used to measure performance and identify lag sources on the LinuxForks server.
 You can use it to profile different functions by calling its API.
 It can make reports on how each of them performed into a TSV file.